Quillianne/drivers-ddboat-ros2/README.md

 into the containers by editing `.env` before starting compose (see the `GPS_DEV`, `ARDUINO_DEV`, … variables documented in the compose file).

-The `rosbridge` service (enabled in both profiles) exposes the ROS 2 graph on a WebSocket port so that external applications can interact with the boat without running ROS 2 natively.
+The `rosbridge` service (enabled in the hardware and simulation profiles) exposes the ROS 2 graph on a WebSocket port so that external applications can interact with the boat without running ROS 2 natively.
 It is configured to use a 5 s default timeout for service calls and to handle service and action requests in background threads so